Rieslings from Alsace are known to display more body than Germany Riesling.

 Riesling thrives best in cool climates, where it can ripe into the late fall.
 In hot climates, Riesling generally loses its fine, delicate flavors.

 Riesling is in many ways opposite to Chardonnay.
-Good Riesling is fresh and sour with medium fullness, moderate alcohol, delicate aromas, and not much oak barrels are needed.
+Good Riesling is fresh and sour with medium fullness, moderate alcohol, delicate aromas, and no oak.

 To appreciate Riesling, a certain tolerance for acid should be worked up.
 Riesling has a much more exciting aroma profile than Chadonnay, and it also possesses great elegance and finesse.